-A second whistleblower has revealed Chuck Jenkins’ management at the Frederick County Sheriff’s Department.
+A second whistleblower has revealed Chuck Jenkins, the Frederick County Sheriff, has a management problem.

 Retired Frederick County Sheriff Sergeant Amanda Ensor spoke exclusively with A Miner Detail.

-At Jenkins’ direct, Ensor previously investigated Eric Beasley, the author of this article, and recently sued Sheriff Chuck Jenkins for gender discrimination.
+Ensor previously investigated A Miner Detail columnist Eric Beasley at Jenkins’ direct and recently sued Sheriff Chuck Jenkins for gender discrimination.

 Amanda Ensor Career